 Use the flexible product rules and inventory tools so that you don’t get bogged down by a bunch of rules that only pertain to one or two industries.
 In the past, I’ve seen it where a system will make it hard for clothing companies to add something as simple as sizes.
 Customization is the key with their inventory, so you have no need to worry.

 You can sell things like products, downloads, events and services right out of the box, which is pretty cool.
 And managing which ones are out of stock is fairly easy.

 SEO is another strong point with Bigcommerce, considering its unique content delivery network loads your website pages much faster than the competitors.
 This improves the environment for users, and search engines take notice as well.
 It's a pain to find the settings for modifying your SEO, but it's all in the product area.

 What comes along with the marketing features?
 We’re talking promotions and coupons, email marketing, SEO, social media marketing and multi-channel marketing.
-Yup, it’s all there, and it all works really well.
+Whether or not it works that well seems to be up for debate.
 You might consider implementing MailChimp, or something like that, for email marketing, but Bigcommerce has an app for that.

 The platform supports over 60 payment gateways, meaning that you can choose to process payments through your store, instead of sending them away to a place like PayPal.
 Offline payments are supported, and you also receive cool features like multiple currencies, customizable shipping rates, secure checkouts and shipping label printing.

 All sites hosted on Bigcommerce are level 1 certified PCI compliant, so your customers don’t have to worry about their personal and financial information.
 Your company infrastructure is also protected with an enterprise grade network architecture.